All posts by Aaron Gillott:

 » 30 Days Of Night

 Following his work on the impressive Hard Candy, director David Slade takes on a more mainstream, big-budget horror romp in the form of 30 Days of Night.
-Conceived in the pages of a comic (sorry…graphic novel), the film has a very simple premise that could easily compete with any “high concept” blockbuster (where a [...]
+Conceived in the pages of a comic (sorry…graphic novel), the film has a very simple premise that could easily compete with any “high concept” blockbuster (where a single [...]

 » April Fool’s Day

 The plot of April Fool’s Day won’t, at a glance, distinguish it greatly from a lot of teen slasher flicks of the time.
-Taking a leaf from Happy Birthday to Me (1981), the teens here are a privileged bunch of college students, assembled at the request of their wealthy friend Muffy St. John (no, [...]
+Taking a leaf from Happy Birthday to Me (1981), the teens here are a privileged bunch of college students, assembled at the request of their wealthy friend Muffy St. John (no, that’s [...]

 » Dead Of Night

 An architect (Mervyn Johns) is invited to a country estate and from the very moment that his car pulls up outside he is stricken with a sense of impending dread.
-This premonitory feeling only deepens once he is inside and meets the guests, for though they are complete strangers to him he can’t help [...]
+This premonitory feeling only deepens once he is inside and meets the guests, for though they are complete strangers to him he can’t help but [...]

 » Dead Snow

 Nazi zombies.
 Or zombie Nazis.
 Whichever way you turn it, it cannot be denied that the concept has that kind of revelatory spark which comes with an epiphany, like a lightbulb appearing above the head of character in a Looney Tunes cartoon.
-It’s beautifully hideous in its simplicity, taking either one of these two [...]
+It’s beautifully hideous in its simplicity, taking either one of these two groups [...]

 » Earth vs. The Flying Saucers